We ask you, humbly, to help us.

 limited boundaries of the visible Church."
 6

-This statement would seem to include the possibility that seekers after
+This statement would seem to include the possibility that all seekers after

 God may attain salvation, even though they have not concluded that God